SteffeyDev/atemOSC/README.md

  - **Stinger** `/atem/transition/set-type/sting`
  - **DVE** `/atem/transition/set-type/dve`

+ Feedback: None

 ### Auxiliary Source Selection

  - **Set Aux $i source to $x** `/atem/aux/$i $x`
-   - Where `$x` is a valid program source, and can be 1-6 depending on the capability of your ATEM switcher.
+   - Where `$x` is an integer value that is a valid program source, and can be 1-6 depending on the capability of your ATEM switcher.
 Check the Help Menu for the correct values.
    - e.g. `/atem/aux/1 1` to set Aux 1 output to source 1 (Camera 1)

+Feedback: None

 ### Upstream Keyers